midasum/vitest-bdd/README.md

 }
 ```

-Some extensions for BDD and Gherkins.
+And finally, here are some nice extensions for VS Code that can support your BDD journey:

-- The cucumberautocomplete extension adds syntax support and auto-complete for Gherkin.
+- The [Cucumber auto-complete](https://marketplace.visualstudio.com/items?itemName=alexkrechik.cucumberautocomplete) extension adds syntax support and auto-complete for Gherkin.
-- The diagonal architecture extension helps structure projects and has icons for `.feature` and `.feature.ts`.
+- The [diagonal architecture](https://marketplace.visualstudio.com/items?itemName=midasum.diagonal-architecture) extension helps structure projects and has icons for `.feature` and `.feature.ts`.

 ```json
 {